The birthplace of skiing, Telemark is a vast region of southern Norway that’s skipped by many international visitors.

 Table of Contents

 Welcome to Telemark

 Telemark is a historic inland region of southern Norway, known for its vast forests, valleys, skiing, and rural churches.
-The name is also used for one of Norway’s counties, which includes the traditional Telemark region along with the urban areas along the coast.
+The name was also used for one of Norway’s counties, which included the traditional Telemark region along with the urban areas along the coast.

 Where is Telemark, Norway?

 The former Telemark county covered more than 15,000 square kilometres in the south-east corner of Norway.

 It stretched from small coastal towns and villages far inland almost to the southeast corner of the vast Hardangervidda national park.

 While the towns near the coast are fairly well-connected to Oslo and Kristiansand by rail and bus, public transport is much less frequent in the rural interior.

 What we today call Telemark consists of several historic regions.
 Telemark itself, now known as Upper Telemark, was a land of farmers and retained Old Norse customs for much longer than the rest of the country.
 This could go some way to explain why the dialect of this region bears a striking similarity to Old Norse.